Scholarships

 Renewal criteria

-Scholarship recipients must be enrolled full-time and maintain at least a 3.0 cumulative KU GPA.
+Scholarship recipients must be enrolled full-time (i.e. 12 credit hours per semester) and maintain at least a 3.0 cumulative KU GPA.

 Private scholarships